Natural Baby Life logo (480 x 130)

 Sometimes, pacifiers or thumb sucking can lead to bad breath due to bacteria being introduced to the mouth.
 Be sure baby’s hands, pacifiers, and teething toys are cleaned often.

-A visit to your pediatrician can help rule out common illnesses, like a respiratory infection, sore throat, or a common cold-causing dry mouth and foul breath.
+A visit to your pediatrician can help rule out common illnesses, like a respiratory infection, sore throat, or a common cold.
 More serious conditions associated with fecal breath can be a dental abscess or other oral infection, a symptom of prolonged vomiting, or a bowel obstruction.

 Fish

-If baby’s breath has a fishy odor, sometimes described as an ammonia smell or even urine, not alleviated by brushing or cleaning the baby’s mouth and face, then a call to your doctor should be your next step because this could indicate a serious liver or kidney condition.
+If baby’s breath has a fishy odor, sometimes described as an ammonia smell or even urine, and it’s not alleviated by brushing or cleaning their mouth and face, then a call to your doctor should be your next step.
+Breath that smells like fish could indicate a serious liver or kidney condition.

-How can I stop my baby’s bad breath?
+How do I get rid of my baby’s bad breath?

 In most cases, routine oral care is the answer for preventing bad breath in babies and adults alike.
 Proper dental care and oral health begins before baby’s first tooth appears.
 According to the American Academy of Pediatrics, you should start caring for baby’s oral health before they even start teething.